 AND pathology findings — must all be considered together.

 !
-Practical Observation
+Practical observation

 Why?

-gas solubility increases slightly,
+gas solubility does increase,

 Final Thought